 Having outgrown Judson Memorial Church, its original location, Horizons is now hosted at The Cooper Union Great Hall, which has been a center for public dialogue since its founding in 1858, having hosted such illustrious speakers as Abraham Lincoln, Mark Twain, Frederick Douglass, Susan B. Anthony, and more recently, Barack Obama.

-Horizons Media, Inc. conducts no other business besides the annual conference and is funded solely by registration and concession sales.
+Horizons Media, Inc. conducts no other business besides the pre-conference classes and annual conference and is funded solely by registration and concession sales.
 All profits go towards producing and improving the following year’s event.
 Its board members are not compensated.

 HORIZONS MEDIA, INC. BOARD MEMBERS

-His projects have been featured in The New York Times, National Public Radio, The New Yorker, NHT (Japan), The Guardian (UK), Ha’aretz (Israel), Vice, Hospitality Design, BoingBoing, Wired.com, Time Out NY and other publications.
+His work has been featured in The New York Times, National Public Radio, The New Yorker, Vogue, WWD, Vice, Hospitality Design, Wired, NHT (Japan), The Guardian (UK), Ha’aretz (Israel), and other publications.

 James Vasile, Esq.